nrkno/transcriber-frontend/backend/README.md

 ## Testing

-To run the tests, you need a service account.
-See [Initialize SDK in online mode](https://firebase.google.com/docs/functions/unit-testing#initializing), and save the file as `serviceAccountKey.json` in the `test` folder.
-You also need to create a `.env` file the following attributes:
+Create a `.env` file in the `test` folder with the following attributes:

 ```
 FIREBASE_DATABASE_URL = https:...